On This Page

 Deadvlei & Big Daddy Dune

-Earth's most surreal landscape—900-year-old dead camel thorn trees standing skeletal in white clay pan surrounded by red dunes and blue sky (park entry currently N$150 per adult plus N$50 per vehicle for 24h).
-Leave lodge before sunrise (4:30am) to enter park at 5am when gates open.
+Earth's most surreal landscape—dead camel thorn trees (believed died ~600-900 years ago) standing skeletal in white clay pan surrounded by red dunes and blue sky (park entry around $9.42 / NAD 150 per adult plus $3.53 / NAD 56 per vehicle for 24h).
+Leave lodge before sunrise to enter park when gates open at sunrise (times vary by season; inner gate opens 1 hour before sunrise for those staying inside park boundaries).
 Drive to Sossusvlei parking, then walk/shuttle final 1km to Deadvlei (or 4x4 through sand).
 Climb Big Daddy dune (325m, 1-2 hours up, 10 minutes running down) for incredible pan views.
 Bring headlamp, water, breakfast.
 Heat intense after 10am—finish by noon.
 Stay overnight in park to access sunrise.

 Dune 45